Darscheid: History

 Darscheid’s parish and school chronicle tells a story about how the three villages in the Alfbach’s headwaters came into being.
 Three brothers, the reader is told, came and settled here from faraway lands and divided the land amongst themselves, saying “Hier ist ein Scheid, da ist ein Scheid und unten ist für alle ein Scheid.” (“Here is a share, there is a share and below is for all a share”).
 From these “shares” or “splits” arose three farms that later grew into villages: Hörscheid (Hier + Scheid), Darscheid (Da + Scheid) and Allscheid (Alle + Scheid).

-More steadily based in historical fact, though, is the Celtic presence in the area.
+More steadily based on historical fact, though, is the Celtic presence in the area.
 They settled the Eifel as livestock raisers, and it may be assumed that they were in what is now Darscheid as well, as witnessed by the barrows in the nearby Lehwald (woods), which were explored in the late 19th century and determined to date from the early Iron Age – Hallstatt times.

 In the Middle Ages, Darscheid was quite a poor village out in the heath, like so many in the Eifel.
 Thatched timber-frame houses gathered around a 14th-century chapel.
 Darscheid had its first documentary mention in 1354, at which time it lay under the Counts of Daun.
-After they died out in 1420, the lordship passed to the Counts of Manderscheid.
+After they died in 1420, the lordship passed to the Counts of Manderscheid.
 There followed a long period of serfdom, compulsory labour and economic woes.
 Even after serfdom was abolished, things got no better, and many people heeded the promises of a better life from Empress Maria Theresa’s settler recruiter in 1754 and left the village for a new life in Hungary.

 The 19th century brought the Eifel dwellers yet more in the way of economic hardship, leading to a further wave of emigration, this time to North America.
-About 1852, sixty-seven people left Darscheid and went abroad.
+In about 1852, sixty-seven people left Darscheid and went abroad.
 Only in the 1890s did the situation begin to improve.
 The spruce trees that had been planted beginning in 1830 were at last yielding income.
 Farm work was made easier by the reorganization of splintered farmland into bigger plots.
 Chemical fertilizer boosted crop yields.
 Further jobs and therefore earnings came with the Daun-Darscheid-Mayen railway, completed in 1895.
 This also spurred growth in trade and transport, raising Darscheid, as a railway centre, to a higher economic position.
 This further allowed the municipality, among other things, to build a new school in 1901, the old timber-frame one, built in 1838, having outlived its usefulness.